We’ve gotten a lot done since 1919.

 100 years ago, our firm’s founders, Maurice B. Rissman and Leo S. Hirschfeld, published this announcement in The American Contractor.

-For much of our early history, Rissman & Hirschfeld was called on by developers to design the early highrises along Lake Shore Drive and Lincoln Park.
+Throughout the 1920s, Rissman & Hirschfeld was called on by developers to design several early highrises along Lake Shore Drive and Lincoln Park.

 Davis Hotel / Millennium Knickerbocker Hotel